ujanssen/emil/doc/board.md

 #A chess board

 The board has 64 squares arranged in an eight-by-eight grid.
-It has eight rows (called ranks and denoted with numbers 1 to 8) and eight columns (called files and denoted with letters a to h) of squares:
+The rows called ranks and denoted with numbers 1 to 8.
+The columns called files and denoted with letters a to h:

 <pre>
 a8 b8 c8 d8 e8 f8 g8 h8